bellayqian/spatialAtomizeR/README.md

 - Nancy Krieger, PhD (Professor, Department of Social and Behavioral Sciences (SBS), HSPH)
 - Nykesha Johnson, MPH (Statistical Data Analyst/Data Manager, SBS, HSPH)

+## Citation

+If you use this package, please cite:

+Qian, Y., & Nethery, R. (2024). spatialAtomizeR: Atom-Based Regression Models for Misaligned Spatial Data.
+R package version 0.1.0.

 ## About

 This work is an extension of: